darthsebulba04/homeassistant/README.md

 For keeping the color temp on the LIFX bulbs from messing with my sleep.

 ### iOS Mobile App
 For the location tracking and local/remote control.
-Integrates perfectly with [Home Assistant Cloud by Nabu Casa]
+Integrates perfectly with [Home Assistant Cloud by Nabu Casa].

 ### LIFX
 For control of the LIFX bulbs.